Manga: A Cruel God Reigns

-- Scars are Forever: Jeremy has scars covering his back from being whipped by his step-father during sexual assault.
+- Scars Are Forever: Jeremy has scars covering his back from being whipped by Greg.
 As the series progresses, the scars do not fade and Jeremy refuses to remove his shirt when he is working as a prostitute, changing clothes in front of others, and swimming.
 He even refuses to let Ian see his back despite the fact that Ian knows that the scars are there.

 - Selective Obliviousness: Ian refuses to believe Jeremy when he confesses to the murder, but also the abuse.

 - Sandra also falls into this trope when she refuses to believe that Greg has been raping Jeremy.

 - Self Harm: Around a year after Sandra and Greg's deaths, Jeremy begins slamming his head and body into walls and door frames when he becomes too distressed or during moments of confusion.

 - Self-Made Orphan: Jeremy intends to kill Greg, but not Sandra.

 - Sensitive Guy and Manly Man: Jeremy and Ian respectively.

 - Sex for Solace: Jeremy does this so often that he becomes a teenaged prostitute.
 Even after quitting this, Jeremy still tries to seduce Ian when is extremely upset or having a rough time coping.
 Lindon is the first to realize that Jeremy's actions are a poor method of coping with his issues.